Dear Students!

 Important tasks: Admissions, annulment of negatively assessed exams, recognition of exams

-Important official decisions: Cancellation of exams, exmatriculation, recognitions
+Important official notices: Abandonement of exam, ex-matriculation, recognitions

 Formal challenge to an administrative or judicial decision.
-The filing of legal remedies is always subject to certain deadlines and is only possible for a limited time.
+The filing of a challenge is always subject to certain deadlines and is only possible for a limited time.

-Important examples: Appeal against official decision to the Federal Administrative Court (BVwG), Appeal to the Constitutional Court (VfGH), Individual application to the Constitutional Court (VfGH)
+Important examples: Appeal against an official notice to the Federal Administrative Court (BVwG), Appeal to the Constitutional Court (VfGH), Individual application to the Constitutional Court (VfGH)

-Is the basis for an assessment (submission, exam result, etc.).
+Is the basis for an assessment i.e. grading (submission, exam result, etc.).

 General Academic Regulations

-- StEOP: The Study Induction and Orientation Phase (StEOP) consists of a group of courses in the first semester, or first academic year, designed to provide an overview of the content and requirements of the study program.
+- StEOP: The Study Induction and Orientation Phase (StEOP) only applies to bachelor programmes and consists of a group of courses in the first semester or year that present an overview of contents and requirements of the programme.

-There are 3 types: fixed StEOP (a list of courses that must all be completed), StEOP pool (a certain number of ECTS credits must be completed from a pool of courses), a mixture of both (some exams must be taken compulsorily + a certain number of ECTS credits from a pool of courses).
+There are three types: fixed StEOP (a list of courses who all have to be passed), SteOP pool (a certain number of ECTS must be achieved from a pool of courses), a combination of both types (some courses are mandatory + a certain number of ECTS must be achieved from a pool of courses).

-During the StEOP phase, you have one fewer exam attempt (4 instead of 5 attempts).
-Once you have completed the StEOP, the 5th attempt becomes available to you. - Leave of Absence: You have the option to interrupt your studies at TU Wien for a short period (max.
+You fail the StEOP, if you failed one mandatory StEOP course four times or there are not enough courses in your StEOP pool to reach the required ECTS.
+As long as you haven’t cleared the StEOP you have four attempts at StEOP courses.
+After clearing you can have a fifth attempt at StEOP courses. - Academic Leave: You can apply to interrupt your studies at TU Wien for a short period (max.
 6 semesters in total) without your admission to the study program at TU Wien expiring.
 Further information can be found on the TU Wien website.

 - Course Types: